Sidebar

 General

-- The wordmark is required on all official internal and external communications, excluding individual email messages.
+- The wordmark is required on all official communications (print, digital, and multimedia), and Brand Elements must appear prominently.

-- The use of official University letterhead and business cards is required in all matters of official University business.
+- The use of official University letterhead and business card templates is required for all matters related to Official University Business.

-- All official University content must provide equitable access to people with disabilities.
-See Accessibility of Information Technology policy.
+- All official University content must provide equitable access to people with disabilities in accordance with Administrative Policy: Accessibility of Digital Content and Information Technology.

 Regents of the University of Minnesota Seal [Regents Seal]

-The Regents Seal may be used only as authorized in Board of Regents Policy: Founding Date, Corporate Name and Seal, and University Marks.
+The Regents Seal, the corporate seal of the University, may be used only as authorized in Board of Regents Policy: Founding Date, Corporate Name and Seal, and University Marks.
+Use of the Regents Seal is limited and is the primary responsibility of the Office of the Board of Regents, in collaboration with University Marketing Communications.
 It is reserved for use on official documents bearing the signature of a regent, the president or a vice president, chancellor, or dean; on official University awards; and in connection with events or facilities that are frequently used by or have a unique connection to the Board of Regents or president.
-To request use of the seal, contact the Office of University Relations.

 Use of University Trademarks and Logos